lukistelar/lukistelar/README.md

 - 👋 Hi, I’m @lukistelar
-- 👀 I’m interested in Data Visualization using Python
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning Data Analyst
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Python
-- 📫 How to reach me @lukiridzkiana
+- 📫 How to reach me @lukistelar

 <!---
 lukistelar/lukistelar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.